© M. Wolfram/IÖR-Media

-The Dresden Leibniz Graduate School has been founded in 2008 as a joint activity of the Leibniz Institute of Ecological Urban and Regional Development (IOER) and the Technische Universität Dresden (TU Dresden).
-The doctoral candidates use synergies between the TU Dresden and non-university research institutes in Dresden.
+The Dresden Leibniz Graduate School (DLGS) is a joint interdisciplinary facility of the Leibniz Institute of Ecological Urban and Regional Development (IOER), and the Technische Universität Dresden (TUD).
+It hosts 9-12 international doctoral students selected in a competitive process, and offers full scholarships.

 The DLGS was established in 2008 to address the spatial implications of grand societal challenges.
 It is supported financially by the Leibniz Association, and operated by both the IOER and the TUD.
 It is independent in designing its scientific program, committed to scientific excellence, and subject to regular international peer review.

 Successful started: 10th cohort of the DLGS

 The tenth cohort of the Dresden Leibniz Graduate School (DLGS) started at the beginning of March.
 The fellows of the international graduate school will spend three years researching various issues in the field of sustainable urban development.
 The application period for cohort number 11 starts in May. [read more]

 Commerzbank-Award for Dr. phil.
 Sara Al-Nassir